Arkaaito/mentor_encyclopedia/all_things_11_appointments/if_you_are_a_new_11_mentor_have_not_conducted_appo.md

 **IMPORTANT: please do not make any changes to "When can people book this event?" in Calendly as it is shared by all Mentors on your team--use the settings page ONLY to change whether or not you are included in the round robin.
 Make all schedule changes on your personal calendar only, as outlined below.**

+If you see events toggled off that you think should be on, please DM me and I will turn them back on.
+I have given everyone admin permissions for their team because I want you to be able to mark your availability for projects at will, but I realize that this can also make things confusing since many of Calendly’s features are quite granular.
+If ever confused, safer to DM me before taking action!

 1. Sign up for your Calendly account via the link in the invitation email you’ll receive.
 2. Go to the calendar connected to your email account and block off all the times you will not be available (ie Google Calendar if you signed up with a Gmail account, etc.).
 Calendly communicates with your calendar in order to generate available times for appointments.
 Since Mentors are located all over the world, Calendly will search for available times 24 hours a day, so it is imperative that you keep your Calendar up-to-date.